uk-gov-mirror/ministryofjustice.hmpps-risk-assessment-ui/README.md

 The `integration-tests` directory contains a set of Cypress integration tests for the application.
 These tests also use WireMock to stub the application's dependencies on the 'HMPPS Assessment' RESTful API.

+The Cypress tests also run `pa11y` accessibility and Lighthouse 'best practices' checks on each page that a test finishes on.
+These are triggered by the `afterEach` process in `integration-tests/support/index.js`.

 ### Running the Cypress tests

 You need to fire up the wiremock server first: